SirToxALot/10K-VEXCode/README.md

-# 10K-VEXCode
+10K-VEXCode
-This github repository contains all current and past driver, autonamous, and competition code for 10K Robotics since November 18, 2023.
+This GitHub repository serves as the central hub for all current and past driver, autonomous, and competition code developed by 10K Robotics since November 18, 2023.

-Guidelines for using this repo:
+Guidelines for Repository Usage:
+Organizing Code:

-  1) All program folders (one's that contain the main.cpp and all relevent libraries) should be important in the MAIN branch of the repository.
-If you screw this up, Gary will come find you and make sure you don't do it again (you don't wanna find out).
+All program folders, those containing the main.cpp and relevant libraries, must be imported into the MAIN branch of the repository.
-  2) Whenever you start a session to work on ANY code in the repo, make sure you pull from the github repo to update to any changes.
-If there are any conflicts, please say something in the team discord to resolve those conflicts with whoever made those changes.
+Failure to adhere to this guideline may result in intervention by Gary to ensure compliance.
+You don't want to experience that.
+Trust me.

+Updating Code:

+Before starting any coding session, make sure to pull the latest changes from the GitHub repository to incorporate any updates made by other team members prior to your session.
+In case of conflicts during the pull, promptly communicate and resolve the conflicts through the team Discord channel with the person responsible for the changes.

+Committing Changes:

-  3) After finishing a session with changes, commit and push your changes back to the MAIN branch, so the rest of the team can view and access those changes you make.
+After completing a coding session with modifications, commit and push your changes back to the MAIN branch.
+This ensures that the entire team has visibility into and can access the latest modifications.

-Any questions regarding the use of this repository should be sent to # Gary Fu:
+For any inquiries or assistance regarding the use of this repository, please contact Gary Fu:

 Email: garyfu001@outlook.com
-OR
 Discord: miniaturetoast